jordan-cutler/path-to-senior-engineer-handbook/README.md

-# Get to Senior Engineer
+# Path to Senior Engineer handbook

 This repo has all the resources you need to reach Senior Software Engineer!